SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/process-metrics.md

 If you haven’t enabled alerts or configured notifications through the Terraform procedure outlined above, we highly recommend enabling alerts of interest and configuring each enabled alert to send notifications to other people or services.
 This is detailed in Step 4 of [this document](/docs/alerts/monitors#Add_a_monitor).

-## Install the Host and Process Metrics App
+## Installing the Host and Process Metrics App

 This section demonstrates how to install the Host and Process Metrics App.